 What is blockchain technology?

-Although blockchain is commonly related to crypto arts and cryptocurrencies, it is also applicable to other forms of assets.
+Although blockchain is commonly related to crypto arts and cryptocurrencies, it is also applicable to other forms of digital assets.
 It's important to know that anyone can trade tangible and intangible assets in the blockchain.

 In most businesses, blockchain is used as the primary data transfer method.
 A company can create a member-only blockchain network to protect sensitive business information.
 Moreover, utilizing blockchain technology proves to be more efficient and error-free.